 I have completed a psychology doctorate at the University of Poitiers (1991).
 My advisor was Professor Stéphane Ehrlich (founder of the psychology research center in Poitiers and author, among others, of “Apprentissage et Mémoire chez l’Homme”, (Learning and memory in humans) 1974).
 I then spent a 2-year post-doc at the University of Pittsburgh with Professor Charles Perfetti.
 (1991-1993), and another year as a post-doc at the National institute for Informatics (INRIA) in Andre Bisseret’s lab (1993-1994).
 During those experiences I developed an interest in people’s interactions with the then-emerging paradigm of “digital reading”.

 I was hired as a research associate at CNRS in 1994 (as part of the current section 26 “Brain, Cognition and Behavior”, within CNRS’ National Institute for Biological Sciences) on a position titled “Cognitive processes, Learning and Education”.
 I joined the Language and Communication Laboratory (Poitiers, currently Center for Research on Cognition and Learning), whose director at the time was Eric Espéret.
 I became the leader of the research team “Language comprehension and production” (2000-2003) before I took up the position of director of the research center from 2004 to 2011.
-I am currently in charge of the CLIF team of CeRCA together with Sandrine Gil.
+I am currently a member of the Written Language team of CeRCA.

 In addition to my activities within the research center, I have been involved since 2006 in the Programme for the International Student Assessment (PISA, OECD), which assesses 15 year-old students’ abilities every three years in more than 70 countries.
 Within this project, I serve as the chairman of the international expert group that is in charge of designing the reading literacy assessment for the 2018 edition of the PISA study.
 I have also chaired an expert group as part of the OECD’s PIAAC study of adult skills.